intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 ## Design the API First

-The problem of designing a good component starts with defining a good API and we realized we could define a small family of request/response channels and familiarize ourselves and the LLM with how to assemble and test these channels.
+The problem of designing a good component starts with defining a good API, and we realized we could define a small family of request/response channels and familiarize ourselves and the LLM with how to assemble and test these channels.

 Here is the prompt we used to generate a primitive form of our component, simple forwarding, before we build the caching form.
-This helped drive the correct API first, as well as set up simple testing frameworks, as a warmup for the LLM, and in our case we used Claude Sonnet 4.
+This helped drive the correct API first, as well as set up simple testing frameworks, as a warm-up for the LLM, and in our case we used Claude Sonnet 4.

 >
 Please create a future memory ROHD component called RequestResponseChannel that  has an upstream pair of interfaces, one for request and then response, and a mirror set of downstream request and response interfaces.
 The component will forward an upstream request to the downstream request, and forward a downstream response to the upstream response interface.
 As it will eventually have subcomponents, please add required clk and reset signal to the component.
 >
 These interfaces will be based on the ReadyValidInterface class in lib/src/interface/ready_valid_interface.dart, derived from PairInterface which connects internal ports using pairConnectIO.
 >
 A request would be comprised of an id and address, and the response would have an id and data.
 >